NASA-Openscapes/2023-planning-agu/README.md

 ## Sunday workshops

-**Enabling Analysis in the Cloud Using NASA Earth Science Data** Half-day co-led by NASA Openscapes Mentors
+**Enabling Analysis in the Cloud Using NASA Earth Science Data**

+Half-day co-led by NASA Openscapes Mentors.

+Hybrid; 30 people max.

-**Other workshops co-led by NASA Openscapes Folks** Listed for awareness; following planning focuses on the half-day one above.
+**Other workshops co-led by NASA Openscapes Folks**

+Listed for awareness; following planning focuses on the half-day one above.

 - NSIDC - full-day